GaryAsher/challenge-run-site/.docs/REMINDERS.md

 # Priority Roadmap

 ### /rules/ page
-- [ ] Runs header need to look like it is resting flush on the top-most container below it.
 - [ ] For Advanced Search, make the filters typeahead the same length and height as the ones used in /rules/ Rule Builder.
 - [ ] "Advanced Filers" button should be in the same position as Rule Builder's "Open".
 To the right of the search bar.